xdevs23/gradle/subprojects/docs/src/docs/release/notes.md

 ### Improvements for IDE integrators

-#### Task execution with TestLauncher
+#### TestLauncher improvements

-The [TestLauncher](javadoc/org/gradle/tooling/TestLauncher.html) interface now allows Tooling API clients to execute any tasks along with the selected tasks.
+The [TestLauncher](javadoc/org/gradle/tooling/TestLauncher.html) interface now allows Tooling API clients to
+- execute any tasks along with the selected tasks, and
+- select test classes, methods, packages and patterns with a new API.

+Task execution:

 ```
 ProjectConnection connection = ...